naijopkr/mc-node-assignment/README.md

 For testing, open the Postman application and import the file `/postman/postman_collection.json`

 The collection use a variable to define the port number.
-The initial value is set to 5000.
+The default value is set to 5000.
 If you are using other port, right click the collection folder on Postman and click in `Edit`.
-Then, in the `Variables` tab change the `INITIAL VALUE` for the variable `port` to the port in use.
+Then, in the `Variables` tab, change the `INITIAL VALUE` and `CURRENT VALUE` for the variable `port` to the port in use.

 Open the Runner in the Postman application and run the requests for the collection.